Keeping in touch

 The Services Sound and Vision Corporation

-SSVC provide a radio and TV service in some operational theatres.
-Requests can be made and messages passed by going on www.ssvc.com
+SSVC provides a radio and TV service in some operational theatres.
+Requests can be made and messages passed on.

 It may be better not to rely on mobiles for keeping in touch because their use can be restricted because of security in certain areas.
 In addition, it may be difficult to get a signal and connections can not be guaranteed.
 Any calls and texts are likely to be expensive.
 If you do use a mobile, remember they are not secure so be careful what you discuss.
 If you experience any unusual, anonymous or nuisance phone calls always call the Unit or the police.
 Remember this may be the work of a foreign intelligence agency.